-Whether you’re meeting up with a Tinder potential or are finally going on that date night you’ve both promised each other for the past two months, this roundup of summer date ideas will be sure to give you some ideas.
-We’ve got something for the activity-lover, the foodie and the person-who-loves-a-bit-of-everything so get wooing.
+Whether you’re meeting up with a fresh Tinder match or are finally going on the date night you’ve promised each other for the past two months, this roundup of summer date ideas will be sure to give you some ideas.
+We’ve got something for the activity-lover, the foodie and the person-who-loves-a-bit-of-everything.
+Happy wooing!

 7. Take in some art in a park